mzivic7/endcord/README.md

 - On mac: `~/Library/Application Support/endcord/`
 Run `endcord -h` or `endcord --help` to see possible command arguments.
 ### Providing config
-If config is not found at that path, default will be writen.
 Custom config path can be provided with `-c [PATH_TO_CONFIG]` flag.
+If config is not found at that path, default will be written.
 There can be missing entries in config, they will be filled with defaults.
 ### Debug mode
 Debug mode can be enabled with `-d` flag.